 Of course as teachers we have little control over the number of students they place in our classroom.
 Often the numbers go up for reasons that are out of even our administrators' controls: shifts in school district lines, emergencies that cause people to move from one area to another (I got an extra 6 kids during the aftermath of Huricane Katrina.), or budget cuts happen.
 Teachers "make it work" because that's our job.
 That doesn't mean we don't go home exhausted because of our effort and it doesn't mean that just because we "can" teach a class of 30 that we "should" teach a class of 30.

-In my perfect world we would look at what students are losing in these larger classes and prioritize our students' learning over whatever fancy new tool the military is getting or what great tax cut is going to bring a new millionare business into our state.
-In fact, in my perfect world I would put less kids per classroom and take the money to afford it from the billions we spend on standardized testing and curriculums that are not developmentally appropriate.
+In my perfect world we would look at what students are losing in these larger class sizes and prioritize our students' learning over whatever fancy new tool the military is getting or what great tax cut is going to bring a new millionaire business into our state.
+In fact, in my perfect world I would put less kids per classroom and take the money to afford it from the billions we spend on standardized testing and curriculum that is not developmentally appropriate.
 But alas I don't run the world, so for now, I will just make my point that size does matter, especially if it's class size!

 Stephanie from Forever in Fifth Grade does a monthly link up about the new and wonderful things going on for teacher bloggers.
 It's been awhile since I've participated, but I've missed being a part of it.
 So, here is this month's show and tell post: